betaflight/betaflight/docs/Blackbox.md

 speed controller.
 This is all stored without any approximation or loss of precision, so even quite subtle problems should be detectable from the fight data log.

-Currently, the blackbox attempts to log GPS data whenever new GPS data is available, but this has not been tested yet as my GPS unit is not functional.
+Currently, the blackbox attempts to log GPS data whenever new GPS data is available, but this has not been tested yet.
 The CSV decoder and video renderer do not yet show any of the GPS data (though this will be added).
-If you have a working GPS, please send me your logs so I can get the decoding implemented.
+If you have a working GPS, please send in your logs so I can get the decoding implemented.

 The data rate for my quadcopter using a looptime of 2400 is about 10.25kB/s.
 This allows about 18 days of flight logs to fit on a 16GB MicroSD card, which ought to be enough for anybody :).